 Most communities have programs set up to provide various healthcare services at little or no cost for members of the community who meet certain requirements.
 Low income is often a requirement, and age can be a factor as well.

-Contact your local Health and Human Resources (HHR) office to inquire about what’s available in your local community.
+Contact your local Health and Human Resources (HHR) office to inquire about what low-cost or free dental services might be available in your local community.

 Dental discount plans

-Another option that many seniors overlook is dental discount plans.
+Dental discount plans are another option that is often overlooked in senior dental care.
 These programs offer significant discounts off the normal cost of many dental services in exchange for a very affordable monthly membership fee.
-Unlike insurance, discount plans don’t require copays or other fees, and there’s no limitation on how many times you can use the plan or how much you can save.
+Unlike dental insurance, discount plans don’t require copays or other fees, and there’s no limitation on how many times you can use the plan or how much you can save.

 For example, the Dental Solutions program offers 20-50 percent off retail costs for general and specialized dental care at participating providers for less than $10 per month for the entire household.
 Even if you only use the plan for two cleanings per year, it more than pays for itself, especially if your household includes two or more people.